computational-linguistics-class/computational-linguistics-class.github.io/assignment5.md

 * [test file for leaderboard](downloads/hw5/test.txt)
 </div>

 Modify the tutorial code to instead read from city names dataset.
-In the tutorial, you used the same text file for both training and evaluation.
+The tutorial code problematically used the same text file for both training and evaluation.
 We learned in class about how this is not a great idea.
 For the city names dataset we provide you separate train and validation sets, as well as a test file for the leaderboard.
-All training should be done on the train set and all validation on the validation set.

-You may need to change parts of [data.py](https://github.com/spro/practical-pytorch/blob/master/char-rnn-classification/data.py) to get this working.
-Specifically, to handle unicode, you might need to replace calls to `open` with calls to `codecs.open(filename, "r",encoding='utf-8', errors='ignore')`.
+All training should be done on the train set and all evaluation (including confusion matrices and accuracy reports) on the validation set.
+You will need to change the data processing code to get this working.
+Specifically, you'll need to modify the code in the 3rd code block to create two variables `category_lines_train` and `category_lines_val`.
+In addition, to handle unicode, you might need to replace calls to `open` with calls to `codecs.open(filename, "r",encoding='utf-8', errors='ignore')`.

 Warning: you'll want to lower the learning rating to 0.02 or less or you might get NaNs when training.